Novartis sweetens investors with $5 billion share buyback

-ZURICH Swiss drugmaker Novartis AG NOVN.VX has offered investors a $5 billion sweetener through a share buyback programme, signalling a sharper focus on shareholder rewards as it moves away from the big takeovers of the past.
+ZURICH Swiss drugmaker Novartis AG NOVN.VX has offered investors a $5 billion sweetener through a share buyback program, signaling a sharper focus on shareholder rewards as it moves away from the big takeovers of the past.

 The Basel-based company is carrying out a broad review of operations following the departure of veteran chairman and one-time CEO Daniel Vasella and some analysts had seen scope for an even bigger handout to the company's shareholders.